pokowaka/stable-diffusion/README.md

 ## txt2img

-- `txt2img` can generate _512x512 images from a prompt on a 4GB VRAM GPU in under 25 seconds per image_ on an RTX 2060.
+- `txt2img` can generate _512x512 images from a prompt on a 2GB VRAM GPU in under 25 seconds per image_.

 - For example, the following command will generate 20 512x512 images: